 How often is progress checked?

 Your progress at Indiana University East will be checked when you apply for aid, submit a FAFSA, or after spring grades from the prior year are recorded, whichever is later.
+Students enrolled in a summer term will also be checked after spring grades are recorded.
+If, at that time, a student is below the SAP standards they will have to appeal for financial aid eligibility.

 What are the requirements?